-And appeal, it costs me ten dollars to appeal and only the person who the book is sent to can appeal.
-Forty three percent of the books appealed at (this prison) in the last eighteen months have been sent to me personally.
-Forty three percent of the books appealed over the last eighteen months at this prison have been addressed to me, personally.
+If you are going to appeal in Kansas, if you're going to appeal the fact that that a book didn't [inaudible].
+Prisoners don't make much money.
+If it costs me ten dollars to appeal then I'm not going to appeal it.
+In Pennsylvania, where I'm at-Camp Hill-forty three percent of the books that have come to Camp Hill in the last eighteen months that have been banned, have been sent to me personally.
+Forty three percent of the books that have been sent, and banned, over the last eighteen months at this prison have been addressed to me, personally.
 I have to appeal each and every one.
 If I don't appeal it, that means no one can ever get that book again.
 That is the rule.